-Lastly, in the box below "Starting Date" select the date and time after which you would like to start searching for transits to observe.
+Lastly, in the box below "Starting Date" select the date and time after which you would like to start searching for occultations to observe.
 The default is the current time (now).

-2 Read the Prediction After inputting the information as instructed on Page 4, you are ready to search for missions by clicking the "Generate" button.
-Note that you have the option on the Predictions page to filter transits by the target's location in the sky, the duration of the transit, and the visibility of the transit (aka, whether a full or partial transit is visible).
+After inputting the information as instructed on Page 4, you are ready to search for missions by clicking the "Generate" button.

+Note that you have the option on the Predictions page to filter occultations by the target's location in the sky.
 These filters are listed under "Advanced Parameters," and must be selected before you click "Generate" to be implemented.

 After you have clicked "Generate," a table of Events visible to your location will be displayed.
 Each row will include the target name and the start time of the event (in your time zone) under "Local Time".
 For detailed information, simply click on a row you are interested in!

 PS: You can even select events and export them to your calendar!

 EXPORT SELECTION TO ICS (CALENDAR)

-2 Read the Prediction

 Above is an example of a prediction visibility map similar to what you would see after clicking on a row in the table of Events.
-Each symbol has a meaning, and you can click on a symbol to see more observing details for that location: Blue stars & shading = you can observe the entire event.
+Click the + or - symbol to zoom in and out on the map.